turfptax/ugit/README.md

 and this module will grab all of the files from the main branch and save them on your board.

 # USAGE:
-# Change user variable and repository variable to your github information on ugit_config.py
+Change user and repository variable to your github information on ugit_config.py

+add files to ignore_files in ugit_config.py to ignore internal files from being overridden

+code:

 import ugit

 !connect to network somehow